MicrosoftDocs/Devices-docs/surface/wake-on-lan-surface-dock2.md

 # Wake On LAN with Surface Dock 2

 To keep devices fully up to date, IT admins need to be able to manage devices when they’re not in use, typically during nightly maintenance windows.
-Surface Dock 2 provides the best support for Wake on LAN (WOL) enabling admins to remotely wake up devices and automatically perform management tasks with Microsoft Endpoint Manager or other third party solutions.
+Surface Dock 2 provides the best support for Wake on LAN (WOL) enabling admins to remotely wake up Surface devices and automatically perform management tasks with Microsoft Endpoint Manager or other third party solutions.

 ## Requirements